The Founder's Guide to

 What are Mercuri's investment criteria?

-Founders can pitch their ideas through the Mercuri website at mercuri.vc.
-It is advisable to include a detailed business plan and product overview in the pitch deck.
+Founders can pitch to Mercuri through their website at mercuri.vc.
+It is advisable to include a clear business model and how the product addresses consumer needs.

-Mercuri emphasizes an engaged investment strategy, often taking board seats in portfolio companies to provide ongoing support and guidance.
-This approach allows them to actively contribute to the growth of their investments.
+Mercuri takes an engaged investment approach, often taking board seats in portfolio companies to provide ongoing support and guidance.

-The firm primarily invests in UK-based companies, focusing on those that operate within the media and entertainment sectors.
+The firm primarily invests in UK-based companies, particularly those in London and surrounding areas.

-What is the typical check size for Mercuri's investments?
+What is the typical check size for Mercuri?

-Mercuri invests in pre-seed and seed rounds, with check sizes tailored to the needs of early-stage companies, although specific amounts are not disclosed.
+Mercuri invests in pre-seed and seed funding rounds, with check sizes aligned to support early-stage startups effectively.

 What kind of post-investment involvement does Mercuri have?

-Mercuri often takes board seats in its portfolio companies, allowing them to provide strategic guidance and support to help drive growth and innovation.
+Mercuri often takes board seats in its portfolio companies, allowing them to provide strategic guidance and support throughout the growth process.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.